Return to India Planning for USA-based NRIs

 You get a plan that executes

-We deliver a clear roadmap from your departure year through your post-return years.
+You receive a clear roadmap — what to do, when, and in what order.
 We handle the filings on both sides as the plan unfolds.
-You always know what’s next.
+No more wondering what comes next.

 What clients say after working with us